argoproj-labs/argocd-operator/docs/reference/argocd.md

 !!! warning
     `.spec.dex` is deprecated and support will be removed in Argo CD operator v0.8.0.
 Please use `.spec.sso.dex` to configure Dex.

+!!! note
+    `.spec.dex` field was earlier scheduled for removal in Argo CD operator v0.7.0, but has been extended to Argo CD operator v0.8.0.

 The following properties are available for configuring the Dex component.

 Name | Default | Description